 CUSOM is committed to selecting applicants who will be an asset to the profession of osteopathic medicine.
 The goals of the admissions process are to:

-- Understand each applicant as a whole person.
+1. Review each applicant as a whole person: Mind, Body, and Spirit.

-- Evaluate the potential for success in the Doctor of Osteopathic Medicine (D.O.)
-Degree Program.
+2. Evaluate the potential for success in the Doctor of Osteopathic Medicine (DO) curriculum.

-- Assess the candidate‘s commitment and aptitude as a future practicing osteopathic physician.
+3. Assess the applicant’s commitment and aptitude as a future practicing osteopathic physician.